Join us in Online for ACP2023!

 Psychology & Behavioral Sciences Division

-Professor Geoff Beattie, Edge Hill University, UK
+Professor Geoff Beattie, Edge Hill University, United Kingdom

 Professor Dennis McInerney, Hong Kong Institute of Education, Hong Kong